Thus, my Hindu teacher challenged me.

 does not rise at all !

-If you know the different security signs of the new bank notes, nobody can give you counterfeit money.
+If you know the different security signs of the bank notes, nobody can give you counterfeit money.

 Interesting is the statement no. 1 with the conjunction “because”.

 Therefore an unconditional existence; independent and undisturbed from external things or by influences.

 God is not involved in our everyday life and God stands above this variable world.
 Neither can we flatter God nor offend.